decant09/machu-picchu-game/README.md

 - You lose
 ![](/docs/screenshots/ascii_art/game_over_lose_art.png)
 ## Features
 - The game is first viewed with a game title art banner at the top of the terminal.
-The the words of the game title, "Machu Picchu", are embedded in the art.
-Below this there is an introduction which briefly describes the game.
+The words of the game title, "Machu Picchu", are embedded in the art.
+Below this, there is an introduction which briefly describes the game.
 This is followed by an opportunity for the user to input their name.
 ![](/docs/screenshots/intro.png)
 - The name entered must not have any spaces, be at least three characters long, and only contain letters.
-If the name entered does not match this criteria the user is shown an error messgae which details what the requirements are and asking them again to enter their name.
+The user is shown an error message if the name entered does not match this criteria.
+The message details what the requirements are and asks the user to enter their name again.
 ![](/docs/screenshots/username_input_error.png)
-- When the criteria for the name has been met, the name is  then capitalized and stored for use during the game.
+- When the criteria for the name have been met, the name is  then capitalized and stored for use during the game.
 The terminal is then cleared and the next area of the game is revealed where you are introduced to Miguel your tour guide.
 Here you are given the option of continuing, with yes or no options presented.
-Inputing a valid option clears the terminal to display the next part of the game.
+Inputting a valid option clears the terminal to display the next part of the game.
 ![](/docs/screenshots/miguel.png)
-- No ('N') quits the game and a message is shown to the user to confirm this.
+- No ("N") quits the game and a message is shown to the user to confirm this.
 ![](/docs/screenshots/miguel_no.png)
-- Yes ('Y') advances the user to next area of the game where thy are asked if they would like to complete the hike in 3 or 5 days.
+- Yes ("Y") advances the user to the next area of the game where they are asked if they would like to complete the hike in 3 or 5 days.
-To progress the user should input '3' or '5'.
-The user can also input 'Q' to quit the game.
+To progress the user should input "3" or "5".
+The user can also input "Q" to quit the game.
 ![](/docs/screenshots/miguel_yes.png)
 - As the user then progresses through the different scenarios of the game they are presented with yes, no or quit options.
 ![](/docs/screenshots/yes_no_quit.png)